-You will learn these skills which in turn will lead to a more exciting and fun life.
-Nothing beats trying something you fear and experiencing an excitement to know you can actually do it and it’s enjoyable.
-If there are aspects of your life where building more confidence is important to you then these sessions will be ideal for you.
-After 25 years of working with some of the World’s top performers in sport and business I am now allocating one day a week to private clients.
+You will learn these skills, which in turn will lead to a more exciting and fun life.
+Nothing beats trying something you fear and experiencing the excitement to know you can actually do it, and it’s enjoyable.
+If there are aspects of your life where building more confidence is important to you, then these sessions will be ideal for you.
+After 25 years of working with some of the World’s top performers in sport and business, I am now allocating one day a week to private / clients.

 Be more confident.
 Learn the strategies & techniques of the World’s champions.
 Now.

 A Review of Confidence in Sport

 If there is one single key factor in being able to perform when it counts, it is your level of confidence.
 Evidence is overwhelming that confidence is a critical mental modifier in influencing the performance of athletes in sport.
 Quite simply, confident athletes perform better than less confident athletes.
 However, confidence is the one thing sure to leave you when you feel you are not performing at your best.
 So how can you create a robust confidence that remains with you when you really need it?

 Confidence is simply a belief that you can do something well.
 Self-confidence is often used to refer to a positive attitude and healthy belief in yourself and your ability.
 It is the belief that you can successfully perform a given behaviour or task.
 This situation-specific self-confidence is known as self-efficacy.
 A football player may have a high degree of self-confidence in dribbling but a low degree of self-confidence in penalty-taking.

 When you perform at your best, you might not be actively thinking of anything at all, simply having some great fun because you are totally absorbed at the moment, doing what you enjoy, what you have spent hours training to perfect.
 When you are not performing well, however, confidence can be an elusive character that runs away, nowhere to be found…